SAIFu-saif/Smart-Energy-Meter-with-Load-Control/README.md

 2. Voltage is sensed through a voltage divider.
 3. Power = Voltage × Current is calculated in the microcontroller.
 4. Data is shown on LCD.
 5. If the calculated power exceeds a user-defined limit, the microcontroller turns off the relay to disconnect the load.

-## Code
-The code is written in C++ (Arduino framework).

 ## How to Use
 1. Connect all components as per the circuit diagram.